nsaylan/Clarusway-aws-devops/devops/projects/501-microservices-ci-cd-pipeline/README.md

       creates: /usr/local/bin/aws
 ```

-- Create a ansible playbook to initialize the Docker Swarm and configure tools on `Grand Master` instance of Docker Swarm and save it as `pb_initialize_docker_swarm.yaml` under `ansible/playbooks` folder.
+- Create an ansible playbook to initialize the Docker Swarm and configure tools on `Grand Master` instance of Docker Swarm and save it as `pb_initialize_docker_swarm.yaml` under `ansible/playbooks` folder.

 ```yaml
 ---